Professor Iakovos Tzanakis

 Research

-Iakovos main field of research is the fundamentals and applications of ultrasonic processing and cavitation bubble dynamics with major contributions to modern views on the mechanisms of ultrasonic cavitation melt processing.
+Iakovos main field of research is on the fundamentals and applications of cavitation

-The focus of his work is primarily experimental, using in-situ imaging:
+The focus of his work is primarily experimental, using advanced in-situ diagnostics:

 • a Photron SAZ-2100K high-speed camera capable of 2.1 million frames per seconds,